 Notable SimSteering Wheels

 - The GT1 is made with a lightweight Sparco rim, and it features two stunning carbon fiber paddle shifters.
-It features several alert LEDs that can be programed for individual functions, alongside plenty of buttons and toggles.
+It also features several alert LEDs that can be programmed for individual functions, alongside plenty of buttons and toggles.

 - The GT-AM is another option from SimSteering, this time coming with 10 buttons and several optional extras, such as the aluminum paddle shifters and a nice quick release system.